-Out-of-Dress Code Consequences
+Out-of-Dress Code Procedures

 Staff members will conduct routine dress code checks throughout the instructional day.
 Students who do not adhere to the school dress code will be subject to individual consequences and the parent/guardian of that student will be notified.
-If the student is out of uniform, the parent/guardian of that student will be asked to bring in a change of clothes before the student may return to class.
-"Loaner" clothing may also be temporarily provided for students who are out of uniform so that they may return to class in a timely manner.
-Student that refuses to change uniform may lose eligibility for school activities and/or will receive consequences.
+If the student is out of uniform compliance, the following steps may be taken;